29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 27- Is that a tennis racquet on your foot?

-28- Row, row, row you boat…
+28- Row, row, row, your boat…

 29- Golf

 I don’t golf.
 I don’t understand golf.
 I have zero interest in golf.
 Therefore, you’re on your own.
-All I can say is that it is definitely exercise and it is mostly low impact.
+All I can say is that it is definitely exercise, and it is mostly low-impact.

 +1 – Giddy Up!

-As far a workout, absolutely it counts!
-You are holding on to that bridle and saddle with your hands to direct the horse (and a horse’s head is heavy to turn sideways!).
+As far as a workout, absolutely it counts!
+You are holding on to that bridle and saddle with your hands to direct the horse (and a horse’s head is too heavy to turn sideways!).
 And you’re squeezing on for dear life with your knees.
 And just like that: full body workout!